Read This First

 Prompt 3: If there are competing measures of rationality in addition to the predictive power one displays, what are those measures, and how do they allow us to quantify the degree of rationality one has?

-The central claim is this: Competing measures of rationality extend beyond predictive power to encompass various aspects of thought and decision-making processes.
+In plain terms: Competing measures of rationality extend beyond predictive power to encompass various aspects of thought and decision-making processes.

 This middle step prepares competing measures of rationality.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.